TartanLlama/tl-docs/api/dependent_false.rst

 A `static_assert` helper.

-.. cpp:struct:: template<class T> tl::dependent_false : std::false_type
+.. struct:: template<class T> tl::dependent_false : std::false_type

     Always false, but dependent on a template parameter, so can be used in `static_asserts` which you want to always fail.